wbcolon/xPlay/README.md

 * [shows] /extern/movies-dvd/serien
 * [dokus] /extern/movies-bd/dokumentationen

+See the [changelog](CHANGELOG.md) for the latest development progress.

 ### Remarks

 I was unhappy with the current media players that try to scan and analyze each and every one of my